ros-infrastructure/catkinize/README.md

 Catkinize
 =========

-This is a collection of scripts to convert ROS stacks to Catkin.
+This is a collection of scripts to help convert ROS stacks to Catkin.

 Installing
 ----------